 Tags for assets and asset accounts belong to a partition.
-Use the Tags pane on the Asset Management settings page to clone an asset or asset account tag and assign it to a different partition.
+Use the T Copy button on the Tags pane on the Asset Management settings page to clone an asset or asset account tag and assign it to a different partition.